Historic District

 Speak at the Meeting

-If you wish to join the meeting via WebEx, contact JT Faucette at james.faucette@charlottenc.gov with your name, email address, phone number, and agenda item of interest no later than 10 a.m. on the Wednesday of the meeting.
+If you wish to join the meeting via Webex, contact JT Faucette at james.faucette@charlottenc.gov with your name, email address, phone number, and agenda item of interest no later than 10 a.m. on the Wednesday of the meeting.
 Once you register, a city staff person will reach out with information about joining the virtual meeting.

 If you wish to observe the meeting only, it can be streamed on the CLT Planning YouTube page